 If you want to get the most bang for your buck, track the currency.
 My favorite app is XE.
 You can add the updates to Today View of your iPhone too.
 Something I check every day!

 KNOW THE RULES FOR USING YOUR PHONE OVERSEAS

 It’s always smart to have access to a phone when you’re abroad.
 Providers, like T-Mobile, have agreements with foreign mobile providers.
-When I was in Mexico for a month, I had no trouble using my phone and I was not charged for it.
-If not, understand the fees with using your phone abroad.
+When I was in Mexico for a month, I had no trouble using my phone.
+If not, understand the fees for using your phone abroad.
 It's likely it will be expensive.

 DOWNLOAD MESSAGING APPS

 Before I left for Australia, I thought I did all the right research.
 I was wrong.
 I used my 120 voltage hair straightener with a voltage converter and an Australian adaptor.
 Five minutes later the light went out, the straightener started smoking, and had frizzy hair for the next month.

 You need the right adapter, voltage converter, and dual voltage appliances.